 “I ain’t about the tights and shit…”

---Cage explains why he's ditched the tiara in Alias #1
+— Cage on why the tiara is gone, in Alias #1

 A working class hero is something to be…

 When LUKE CAGE made his debut in Luke Cage: Hero for Hire in 1972, he was the first African-American superhero to star in his own Marvel Comics series — and one of the first black comic book superheroes, period.

 It was Marvel Comics’ attempt to jump on the then-exploding blaxploitation bandwagon.
 Cage was a bad ass, an often ill-tempered, two-fisted black superhero straight outta Harlem with a kiss my ass attitude, nearly bulletproof skin and super-human strength.